WHEN IS THE EVENT IN 2019?

 WHAT TIME WILL GATES OPEN?

-Saturday - gate opening time is 7am.
+Saturday - gate opening time is expected to be 7am.

 WHEN DOES THE COMPETITION START?

-Friday's competition programme beings at 11am.
+Friday's competition programme is expected to begin at 10.30am.

-Saturday's competition programme begins at 9am.
+Saturday's competition programme is expected to begin at 9am.

 HOW DO I COLLECT MY PRE-PAID TICKETS?